Fred Kissack addresses the UN - Sept 2000

 Responding to a question on the responsibilities of the United Kingdom towards the territories, the representative said that there had been a devolving tendency of authority since the status of the territories was converted from colonial into dependent territories.
 However, obligations emanating from international treaties were observed in all territories in a consi stent and similar manner.

 With regards to reservations, the delegation said employment legislation in the United Kingdom did not treat persons under 18, but over the school-leaving age, as children, but as "young people".
 For that reason, the United Kingdom reserved the right to continue to apply article 32 of the Convention subject to such employment legislation.
-Article 32 provided that States parties should recognize the right of the child to be protected from economic exploitation and from performing any work that was likely to be hazardous or to interfere with the child's education, among other things.
+Article 32 provided that States parties should recognise the right of the child to be protected from economic exploitation and from performing any work that was likely to be hazardous or to interfere with the child's education, among other things.

 In response to other questions concerning the Isle of Man, the representative of that Island said that the idea of an Ombudsman was secondary because of the accessibility of the legislators by citizens.
 The 39 members of parliament were individually considered as Ombudsmen.